 Parents and volunteers are always welcome to come in and help in the classrooms or around the school either on a regular basis or as required for trips, special events, etc. We value the support the parent and other volunteers provide for the children and staff in the school and see it as another way of developing the partnership between home, school and the community.

 All adult volunteers working within the school environment on a regular basis or attending on a school trip, must complete a DBS check and attend a ‘Volunteering in School’ workshop.
-Please contact Mr Sales, School Business Manager for more information.
+Please contact Mrs Newman-Shepherd School Administration Officer for more information.

 On arrival at the school office, please sign your name and time of arrival in the visitor’s book.
 You will be issued with a visitor’s badge which should be worn at all times while on school premises.